gentoo/sci/README.md

 #NeuroGentoo Overlay

-A fork of the science overlay, augmenting the Gentoo ecosystem with neuroscience ebuilds.
+NeuroGentoo is a persistent fork of the science overlay, which augments the Gentoo ecosystem with neuroscience ebuilds - by helping you get neuroscience software not (yet) provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay).
-This is the core of the NeuroGentoo initiative, documented in some greater length on [Chymeric Tutorials](http://chymeric.eu/blog/2013/10/02/neurogentoo/).
+This repository is the cornerstone of NeuroGentoo initiative, which is documented in some greater length on [Chymeric Tutorials](http://chymeric.eu/blog/2013/10/02/neurogentoo/).
-This overlay helps you get neuroscience software not (yet) provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay).

-Our overlays are functional, though experimental, and often bundled with cruft from upstream - but we are *fast*:
+Our overlays are functional, though occasionally unstable, and often bundled with cruft from upstream - but we are *fast*:
 Our users have been able to get working AFNI and FSL distributions since 2013 - now, over 2 years later, these programs are still not available on Gentoo Science, or any other overlay for that matter.

 ##Install